Skip to Content

 To increase the maximum number of iterations allowed in any one JavaScript script, manually add JavaScriptMaxIterations=X where X is greater than 50000.

-For more information, see Edit the Configuration File (jitterbit.conf).
+For more information, see Edit the configuration file (jitterbit.conf).

-JavaScript JSON Example 1
+JavaScript JSON example 1

-JavaScript JSON Example 1
+JavaScript JSON example 1

 WriteToOperationLog("\n\n Parsing JSON...");